cjjdespres/compiler-club/docs/verily/circuit-dsl.md

 computer program built out of a bunch of field arithmetic and binding intermediate results to variables.

+N.B. "non-deterministic" just means "an exact value for this variable does not appear in the final proof".
+For the circuit above, the proof that gets generated for the computation `y = circuit(x, w)` would say "for the given `x` and `y` there exists a `w` such that `y = circuit(x, w)`".
+You as the person requesting that `circuit` be executed would supply an `x` and receive a `(y, proof)` back, with `proof` being some checkable representation of that statement.
+You can suggest to the executor ways of finding the value `w` (and end up doing that in real protocols), but they're not obliged to take your advice.
+It's up to you to structure the circuit so they can't cheat you!

 Proof systems generally take a different view.
 Rather than specify *how* to compute the variables in a program, the circuit specifies the *relationships* that the intermediate results in a circuit must have with each other in order to